 @hamptoncreek (Switching from egg-based mayonnaise to their product, Just Mayo, will be the easiest dietary change you make!)

-@gardein (I love pretty much everything they make, but I especially recommend the mini chick’n sandwiches, the fishless filets ((especially with Follow Your Heart tartar sauce)), and the Italian sausage pocket meals)
+@gardein (I love pretty much everything they make, but I especially recommend the mini chick’n sandwiches, the fishless filets ((especially with Follow Your Heart tartar sauce)), and the chipotle lime chick’n strips)

 @followyourheart (They make some of the best vegan cheese slices!
 I shred their mozzarella block when I make pizza.
 I recommend avoiding their “vegan gourmet” products as this was an old product line and isn’t nearly as impressive as the new stuff)